abpframework/abp/docs/en/Community-Articles/2024-05-01-How-ABP-get-current-user/POST.md

 A web application may use one or more authentication schemes to obtain the current user's information, Such as `Cookies`, `JwtBearer`, `OpenID Connect`, `Google` etc.

 After authentication, we will get a set of claims that can be issued using a trusted identity provider.
 A claim is a type/name-value pair representing the subject.
-The type property provides the semantic content of the claim; that is, it states what the claim is about.
+The type property provides the semantic content of the claim, that is, it states what the claim is about.

 The [`ICurrentUser`](https://docs.abp.io/en/abp/latest/CurrentUser) service of the ABP framework provides a convenient way to access the current user's information from the claims.